-The barcode is the most common inventory tracking method.
-Barcodes are cheap and incredibly simple – an image representing a serial number or product name can be printed onto an existing product label.
-They are also easy to scan, whether you use a portable handheld scanner or an embedded scanning system at a checkout.
+Barcodes are the most common inventory tracking method.
+Barcodes are cheap and incredibly simple – here’s a quick rundown of how they work.
+They are also easy to scan, whether you use a portable handheld scanner or an embedded scanning system at checkout.
 For a small-scale business, the simplicity of barcode tracking is hard to beat.

 Radio Frequency Identification Tags

 Inventory tracking using radio frequency identification (RFID) tags involves applying an individual tag to each item of inventory.
 Each tag has the ability to broadcast a weak signal, using a small antenna.
-RFID systems fall broadly into two categories – passive RFID and active RFID.
+RFID systems fall broadly into two categories – passive and active.

 Tracking inventory manually